IBD-Boost Survey: fatigue, pain and urgency in IBD

 King's College London

-This survey is stage two of IBD-BOOST, a National Institute of Health Research Programme Grant for Applied Research funded programme.
+This survey is stage two of IBD-BOOST, a National Institute for Health and Care Research Programme Grant for Applied Research funded programme.
 The overall aim of the programme is to improve the quality of life of people with IBD by reducing the burden of IBD-related fatigue, abdominal pain, and urgency/incontinence.